-#5 Focus on you by making a goal.
-If you want know how to pull back in a relationship and create distance, then find a goal to focus on.
+If you want to know how to pull back in a relationship and create distance, then find a goal to focus on.
 Instead of focusing on a relationship that creates anxiety for you, find something else to throw all that wasted energy into.

-#6 Sit back and let them come to you.
-If you are always the one looking for answers, chasing them or wanting more, then it is time to take a back seat.
+If you are always the one looking for answers, chasing them, or wanting more, then it is time to take a back seat.
 Sometimes the hardest thing is drawing a line in the sand and keeping it.

 Blocking them on your cell phone when highly emotional or out drinking is a great way to ensure that you don’t overreact and end up undoing any distance that you put between the two of you when you had your rational mind and head on straight.

-#10 Talk about them with someone you love instead of badgering them to talk to you.
-If they are unwilling to talk about what is going on, stop trying to insert yourself into their drama and talk it through with someone you love and trust.
+If they are unwilling to talk about what is going on, stop trying to insert yourself into their drama and talk it through with someone else that you love and trust.
 If you need to pull back, you also don’t have to explain why.